 Karl McKeever (Visual Thinking)

-Subscribe to The Retail Exchange to know more details about upcoming episodes and to be notified each time a new episode is uploaded.
+Subscribe to The Retail Exchange to know more details about new and upcoming episodes.

-Any details shared with The Retail Exchange will not be shared with any third parties with the exception of Retail Focus and Partners.
+Any details shared with The Retail Exchange will not be shared with any third parties.